mazy1998/maryams-theorem/README.md

 This enables quantitative analysis of how surface concavity affects line-of-sight processes across multiple domains.

-This work is dedicated to mother Maryam and to the late Maryam Mirzakhani.
+This work is dedicated to my mother, Maryam, and to the late Maryam Mirzakhani.